 Rustic white oak ceiling

-If your home or office has some dramatic ceilings, consider installing some colored wall panels in this area.
-The richness and variation of the wood paneling colors really catches the eye, and draws it upward.
+If your home or office has some dramatic ceilings, consider installing some rustic oak wall boards in this area.
+The richness and color variation of the solid wood boards really catches the eye, and draws it upward.
 This can make the walls seem taller than they are, while also highlighting the unique architecture and skylight.
-The same panels are used on the doors as well, helping to tie the two areas together and prevent the walls from looking too stark.
+The same wood panels are used on the doors as well, helping to tie the two areas together and prevent the wall decor from looking too stark.

 2. Subtle Richness

 Subtly colored rustic woods